Secrets

 - Number of machines with access

-- Last read time (from audit log)
+- Last read time, from the audit log

 - Note

-- Created and updated timestamps
+- Created and last-updated timestamps

 The dashboard never displays decrypted secret values.
 Secrets are read exclusively by authenticated machines via the SDK or CLI.